sajrashid/docsSite/posts/datetime.md

 layout: layouts/doc.njk
 ---

-Date in rendered in the browser using the browsers Local date and time zone, you may specify any date-time  options that are supported by <strong>Dateto.LocaleDateString();</strong> [MDN Ref](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleDateString)
+Date is rendered in the browser using the browsers local date and time zone.
+Specify any date-time options that are supported by <strong>Dateto.LocaleDateString();</strong> [MDN Ref](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleDateString)

-you may also set <strong> dateCols:[{RetiredDate:''}]</strong> as empty string to use locale defaults
+Set <strong> dateCols:[{RetiredDate:''}]</strong> as an empty string to use locale defaults

 ### Date & Time Options